Mustafanaji0413/webster00/README.md

 ### Checkout Success

 - After the user made a purchase, he/she is redirected to a checkout success page.
-The page shows the orders the user has made, along with the ordernumber and other usful information
+The page shows the orders the user has made, along with the order number and other useful information

 <img width="800" alt="Screenshot 2023-03-29 at 00 45 19" src="https://user-images.githubusercontent.com/115544231/228384452-72bd929a-6039-4da8-a908-e7a0378c7f57.png">